Everything You Want To Know

 - 14. Can I change my reservation?

 We will be more than happy to change your reservation.
-To change your reservation, please let us know 48 hours in advance, which is no later than Wednesday midnight for Saturday tours and Thursday midnight for Sunday tours.
+To change your reservation, please let us know 48 hours in advance.
 There is no fee as long as you make a timely change request.
 However, if you do not make a timely request, we will charge a 50% change of reservation fee, and you will need to make an additional payment to rebook your tour ticket.
 You can reschedule your tour within 3 months and use the remaining balance.
 After 3 months, however, the balance expires and you will need to buy a new full-priced tour ticket.

 - 15. Why do I need to sign a release of liability form?